RunestoneInteractive/thinkcspy/_sources/Exceptions/Exercises.rst

               if __name__ == "__main__":
                   main()

 These next several problems are variations on a theme.
 Each will have you return a string that consists of a shape built out of ``#`` (hash) characters.
 It is left up to you to add the code you would need to run your functions (i.e., adding a ``main`` function and calling the respective function).
+These problems build in difficulty, and are examples in how solving smaller problems can lead you to incrementally build the solutions to larger problems.

 5.